alec-kingsley/BuckeyeCTF_2024/pwn/no_handouts.md

 ret
 ```

-So this just says where `system` is, and then cals `gets` to provide a free buffer overflow.
+So this just says where `system` is, and then calls `gets` to provide a free buffer overflow.
 It's also given that the flag is located at `/app/flag.txt`

 Using the provided location of `system`, we know where `libc` is located.
 Thanks to this, we can open() the flag, read() its contents, and then puts() the result.